Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Methods

 \subsubsection{Initial Conditions}

-Following the approach of \citet{Iorio_2019}, we use an iteration procedure to converge on the initial properties of the dark matter halo and the stars, such that the stellar population has similar photometric and kinematic properties as observed in the dSphs today.
+Following the approach of \citet{battagliaFornaxtides} and \citet{Iorio_2019}, who produced models of Fornax and Sculptor orbiting in the Milky Way potential in a setup similar to ours, we use an iteration procedure to converge on the initial properties of the dark matter halo and the stars, such that the stellar population has similar photometric and kinematic properties as observed in the dSphs today.
 We discuss this procedure further in Section \ref{sec:dsph_samples} and, in the following, we describe the initial guesses for the dark matter halo and stellar distribution parameters and how the dwarfs are set on an orbit around the Milky Way potential.

 To generate initial conditions, we use \texttt{MAGI} \citep{Miki2017:1712.08760v1}, which utilises a distribution-function-based method and supports various density models.
 This method uses Eddington's formula \citep{edding} to produce the distribution function $f$, using the first and second derivative of the volume-density $\rho$ with respect to the system potential. \texttt{MAGI} also offers the option to provide a density profile cut-off radius $r_c$, which uses a complementary-error-based smoother.
 In this work, we use a Plummer profile for the stellar population in a dwarf spheroidal, as these profiles represent well stellar distributions in nearby dwarf galaxies \citep{moskowitz}, and an NFW dark matter halo.